Temporary Car Insurance

 You might think it’s a better idea to simply add these guests to your existing policy for the time they will be in town.
 Though it’s possible to do so, such a decision may cause two problems.

-Other reasons for purchasing temporary car insurance, among those who already have regular policies, include borrowing a car while yours undergoes long-term repairs, purchasing a cheap, used car for a temporary, out-of-town work assignment, or loaning your student a car while he’s away at school.
+Other reasons for purchasing short-term car insurance, among those who already have regular policies, include borrowing a car while yours undergoes long-term repairs, purchasing a cheap, used car for a temporary, out-of-town work assignment, or loaning your student a car while he’s away at school.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.